Azure/Microsoft.Extensions.Caching.Cosmos/README.md

 There is also a [sample](./sample/Startup.cs) on how to instantiate the provider as part of ASP.NET Core's pipeline.

+## Installation

+This project is [available on Nuget](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Cosmos) to install through any of the available package management tools.

 ## CosmosClient initialization

 The implementation provides two distinct options: